 Step 1: Complete the Nido Withdrawal Form.

 Step 2: Coordinate with the divisional administrative assistants to request transcripts and exit papers.

-Temporary withdrawal is defined as an absence of more than one month and less than 12 months that is approved in advance by the Headmaster, upon the recommendation of the Principal.
+Temporary withdrawal is defined as an absence of more than one month and less than 12 months that is approved in advance by the Head of School, upon the recommendation of the Principal.

 It is important that families considering a temporary withdrawal familiarize themselves with the Board Policy, found here.
 There are two types of temporary withdrawal: